Unique Device Identifier Final Rule-FAQs-Part II

 Who is an Issuing Agency?

 FDA has accredited three (3) agencies for the operation of a system to issue unique device identifiers.
-They are GS1 (www.gs1.org), Health Industry Business Communications Council (HIBCC) (www.hibcc.org), and International Council for Commonality in Blood Bank Automation (ICCBBA) (www.iccbba.org).
+They are GS1 (www.gs1.org), the Health Industry Business Communications Council (HIBCC) (www.hibcc.org), and the International Council for Commonality in Blood Bank Automation (ICCBBA) (www.iccbba.org).
 GS1 and HIBCC are for medical devices, while ICCBBA is for medical products of human origin that are regulated as medical devices.

 We sell single-use devices; do we need to label these products?